 Radio is my life.

-And so what brought me back into radio about 15 years ago or so, when I began what turned into Coast to Coast AM, Is probably going to be what takes me out of radio.
+And so what brought me back into radio about 15 years ago or so when I began what turned into Coast to Coast AM is probably going to be what takes me out of radio.

-I have a bad back and about well over 15 years ago now, I fell off a pole.
+And about, well, over 15 years ago now, I fell off a pole.

 I burned a pole.

-I went up a phone pole working on an amplifier and did what's called burn the pole.
+I went up a phone pole working on an amplifier and did what's called burned the pole, which more or less means fell off the pole.

 Now, when you cut out and you're on a pole, as those who climb know, you have two choices.

-One is to grab the pole and go all the way down real quick and hold all these little wood chips that are going to be pulled out of your body for years to come, or you can push off from the pole and you can fall.
+One is to grab the pole and go all the way down real quick and hum all these little wood chips that are going to be pulled out of your body for years to come, or you can push off from the pole and you can fall.

 I, for whatever reason, chose to push off and fall.

-And I came down on my ass and my elbow and when I did I impacted L4 and L5 and did something really weird and the doctors then told me that it would come to haunt me later in life and they were obviously very correct about that.
+And the doctors then told me that it would come to haunt me later in life, and they were obviously very correct about that.

-They're coming up with a lot of new things in this area and every week, every month, you read about some new procedure.
+They're coming up with a lot of new things in this area.

-But contrary to what a lot of people believe, not all backs are the same and not all back injuries are the same and mine doesn't quite lend itself so well to some of what's out there right now.
+But contrary to what a lot of people believe, not all backs are the same, and not all back injuries are the same.

 And I've had discs that are growing around my sciatic nerve.

-is not as good i'm nevertheless here because i really do want to get this
+I am nevertheless here because I really do want to get this announcement made.

-Therefore, lovingly, and it's very difficult for me, I will retire from this program December 31st, the very last day of this year and the very first few hours of the next year.
+Therefore, lovingly, and it's very difficult for me, I will retire from this program December 31st, the very last day of this year, and the very first few hours of the next year.

-I will be here for that and then I will slip off into that good night.
+I will be here for that, and then I will slip off into that good night.

-Lots to do and I have high hopes that with rest, you know, my back will get better enough that I can get out and enjoy life a little bit.
+Lots to do, and I have high hopes that with rest, you know, my back will get better enough that I can get out and enjoy life a little bit.

-I'd really like that because while time off is great, time off spent curled up like a pretzel is not so great.
+I'd really like that, because while time off is great, time off spent curled up like a pretzel is not so great, I can tell you for sure.

 And so I will retire December 31st.